Royal2Flush/gafia-tool/README.md

 # gafia-tool
-Vote counting tool for the Mafia community on the online forum NeoGAF.
+Vote counting tool for the Mafia community on the online forum NeoGAF (we now moved on to ResetERA).

 Crawls a specified thread from the forum and searches for relevant voting keywords.
 The current votecount is written into a HTML file.
 Also includes a copy-paste-able version for posting on NeoGAF.